seinecle/mk99/src/main/asciidoc/en/apis-and-their-business-relevance.adoc

 This platform is called https://www.salesforce.com/products/platform/products/force/[Force.com] and external developers can put their apps there, as long as they are compatible with the SalesForce API.

 //ST:!
-SalesForce takes a commission on the sales made by these third party apps hosted on Force.com, but more importantly, the platform creates an *ecosystem* of apps and developers around the SalesForce products which makes it hard for a custmer company to switch to a different product.
+SalesForce takes a commission on the sales made by these third party apps hosted on Force.com, but more importantly, the platform creates an *ecosystem* of apps and developers around the SalesForce products which makes it hard for a customer company to switch to a different product.

 //ST:!
 ==== 2.
 APIs *accelerated* software innovation